Skip to main content

 Following her residency and neuro-ophthalmology fellowship at the University of Utah School of Medicine in 2021, Dr. Vegunta completed a pediatric ophthalmology and adult strabismus fellowship at Indiana University School of Medicine, Riley Hospital for Children.

-In addition to her clinical practice, Dr. Vegunta is the Associate Program Director of Moran's Education Program.
+In addition to her clinical practice, Dr. Vegunta is the Associate Residency Program Director of Moran's Education Program.
 She has published numerous peer-reviewed journal articles and participated in various community and professional activities.

 She is also active with Moran's Global Outreach Division, including participation as a medical volunteer and teacher at the Aravind Eye Hospital's pediatric and neuro-ophthalmology divisions in Madurai, India, and as a physician examiner at Moran's first outreach pediatric ophthalmology screening in Chuuk, Micronesia.